Understanding Transformer Turns Ratio: Basics and Measurement

 Advertisement

 A transformer is built using coils, referred to as the primary and secondary windings, which are not electrically connected.
-These coils are positioned closely together, either stacked on top of each other or placed side-by-side on an iron core.
+These coils are positioned closely together, either stacked on top of each other or placed side by side on an iron core.

 The core function of a transformer is to convert alternating voltage from one level to another.
 Its operation is based on the principle of electromagnetic induction.
 Applying AC voltage to the primary winding creates a changing magnetic field, which then passes through the secondary windings.
 This induces voltage changes in the secondary winding.
 According to Lenz’s law, the output voltage will have the opposite polarity compared to the input voltage.